TIMELINE:

 Character improv

-Bold had a bowler hat and cane, which we used to improvise characters on the spot as a team.
+Bold had a bowler hat and cane, which we used to improvise characters on the spot.
 It made us realise how the same props were interpreted as different characters.
 The experience was fun, engaging, and dynamic.

 Ideas and References